jpaquim/psycle/cpsycle/readme.txt

 be viewed in different screen resolutions, has a sequencer, unified the instruments Sampulse and Sampler ps1 use and avoids ui dependencies in the audio core.
 The ui was reduced from mfc to win32 and wrapped behind an own layer.
 A X11 implementation is started but not finished.
-The command line player needs to be finsihed, too.
-Still missing is the full XMSampler reimplementation, XM and IT Songimport and some Mixer options.
-Event Input like Midi and Keyboard are now driver orientated and make it possible to have more than one midi input or other inputs like a a game controller.
-This still needs to be fully worked out, but at least works for the keyboard and midi input.
-Midi sync is not fully working, too.
+The separation of the audio core makes it alredy possible to use the command line player with posix aswell, too, although at the moment only a linux alsa driver exists.
+XMSampler has yet some problems correctly play all songs and the full IT Songimport and some Mixer options are missing.
+Event Input like Midi and Keyboard is now driver orientated and more than one midi or other inputs like a a game controller are possible.
+This needs to be fully worked out, but at least works for keyboard and midi input.
+Midi sync is not fully working.
 Additional the version has a pianoroll, multitracking, track scopes, a param rack and optional a sequenceview that displays the sequence in a gantt layout.
 Besides english, more language are possible, and a spanish language file was added.
 Many limititation of Psycle are related to the file format.
 Internally the use of fixed arrays were replaced by dynamic structures, but the limitations remain